 How to wear pastels in fall

 On first thought, pastels seem out of the window for fall.
 However, on second thought when one thinks about being in a cottage up in the mountains viewing a sunrise over a foggy valley, it is not so far taken.
 Basically just have that view from the cottage over the fog in mind when you choose the additional colors.
-In the example below, I paired my pastel layered mesh skirt (the fog with the reflected sunlight on it) with a black silk cashmere knit sweater (black spruce trees or trees against the sun light) and a winter white motorcycle jacket (sunlight on the fog) and fall sandals or call them cut-out booties if you like.
+The example below picks up the idea of fog with the reflected sunlight on it and black spruce trees or trees against the sun light.
+Blush, winter white, black.
 The black shoes and top and the winter white jacket take the outfit to the cold season and make the skirt the statement piece.
-Because of the big belt I only went for earring, but large ones.
-They fit to fall as they are big leaves.
+Because of the big belt I only went for long earrings.

-How do you wear your pastels?
+How do you avoid looking old in pastels?
 Do you also have an ambiguous relationship to a color or group of colors?
 What are your challenges with respect to the choice of your clothes colors?
 Let me know how I can help you.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.